 Vanish Mode is entirely new to Facebook Messenger, but users have been able to hide their conversations for a long time in the social network messaging app via a number of methods.

 With Secret Conversations, you can engage in a private, encrypted conversation with another Facebook Messenger user.
 The conversation doesn’t happen in your existing chat, though.
-Instead, you need to initiate a separate conversation, labeled as a Secret Conversation.
+Instead, you need to initiate a separate conversation labelled as a Secret Conversation.

 Facebook disappearing messages have existed for a while, too, in regular chat convos.
 By holding down on a specific chat bubble, you can ask Facebook to unsend the message or remove it from your conversation.